Everything You Need to Know Before Moving to Floresville Tx

 Those same homes will be on a rural water system or a water well.
 Most are serviced by one of the rural water systems available.
 You can find their ratings on the Texas water districts.
 If no rural water company services the area where your home is located then the choice is a water well.
 Water wells are not common unless someone is living on large acreage.

-Everything You Need to Know About Driving Before Moving to Floresville Tx
+Everything You Need to Know About Driving Before Moving to Floresville Texas

 From Floresville, the straight drive up Hwy 181N to San Antonio Brooks City Base takes about 20 minutes and from there it is another 7 minutes to the Alamodome in the center of downtown.

 Until about 10 years ago once you left Floresville, there were not any stop lights until you exited IH37.
-Now there are five lights on Hwy 181 with most of the speed limit being 65 MPH.
+Now there are five lights on Hwy 181 with a 65 MPH speed limit being the limit on most of the drive.

 The closest shopping is Brooks City Base so named because when Brooks AFB was disbanded the land went commercial and the businesses flocked to the area.
 Brooks City Base has come alive in the last 15 years.
 It started when a mobile home park was relocated to make way for HEB, Target, and a large shopping center.
 Then the base was closed and that land became available on SE Military Dr. To everyone’s delight it was anchored with Wal Mart and off the area went.
 There is Sam’s, Home Depot and Lowe’s as well as lots of shopping from small outlets like Home Goods to major office stores like Office Depot and Best Buy to nail salons to restaurants like Chili’s, Texas Roadhouse, IHOP, Cracker Barrel plus the familiar favorites like Chik Fil A, Long John Silvers, Sonic Drive In and Burger King.
 The BEST burger around is the Longhorn Cafe.